Zarpen/zdelib/README.md

 based on its capabilities.
 Some graphics/multimedia functions (maybe htm5) are intended to be added to the library in the future.

+Examples

+You can see some basic examples at http://zarpen.github.com/zdelib/

+Manual

+The full manual is developing even apologize for the inconvenience

 License

 See MIT license information on LICENSE.txt